Indego

-The Indego exoskeleton comes in two versions: Indego Personal and Indego Therapy.
-It is currently undergoing use and testing at multiple facilities.
+The Ekso Indego exoskeleton comes in two versions: Ekso Indego Personal and Ekso Indego Therapy.
+It is used clinically in multiple facilities and with many individuals with spinal cord injuries.

 Description

-The Indego exoskeleton features a modular design and can be taken apart for easy storage and transportation.
-It is also the first exoskeleton to feature an iOS pad that comes preloaded on an iPod Touch.
-The app is designed to provide effortless tracking of user’s utilization of the wearable, export the data and change the device settings.
-Both the Indego Therapy and Indego Personal have a CE Mark allowing it to be sold commercially in Europe and the U.S. Also, the Indego has been approved by the FDA for clinical and personal use for patients with spinal cord injury.
+The Ekso Indego exoskeleton features a modular design and can be taken apart for easy storage and transportation.
+It is also the first exoskeleton to feature an iOS pad preloaded on an iPod Touch.
+The app is designed to provide effortless tracking of the user’s utilization of the wearable, export the data, and change the device settings.
+Both the Indego Therapy and Indego Personal have a CE Mark, allowing it to be sold commercially in Europe and the U.S. Also, the Indego has been approved by the FDA for clinical and personal use for patients with spinal cord injuries.

-In the U.S. the Indego is marketed for individuals with complete and incomplete spinal cord injury T4 or below.
-For Europe, it is marketed for individuals with lower limb weakness or paralysis (note: due to various regulations in North America, Europe, and Asia, it is very common for exoskeleton devices to have different listed capabilities).
+In the U.S., the Indego is marketed for individuals with complete and incomplete spinal cord injury T4 or below.
+For Europe, it is sold for individuals with lower limb weakness or paralysis (note: due to various regulations in North America, Europe, and Asia, it is widespread for exoskeleton devices to have different listed capabilities).

 Indego design specifications: